IsaacBreen/einexpr/README.md

-einexpr takes einsum further by allowing you to write arbitrary arithmetic expressions using standard Python operators.
+## What is einexpr?

+einexpr brings true Einstein summation notation to Python, allowing you to convert your gory tensor manipulations into aesthetically pleasing and easy-to-follow arithmetic expressions with an idiomatic Python style (using standard operators: +, -, /, *, **) and support for your favourite np.* functions.
+Think einsum + addition + exponentiation + seamless interoperation with Jax.
+(PyTorch and TensorFlow support on the way.)

 ```python
 import numpy as np
 from einexpr import einexpr, einfunc